 Visit the Surfing Goat Dairy

-This one could be considered a tourist trap – that is, if it didn’t make such damn good cheese.
-The Surfing Goat Dairy in Upcountry Maui is probably the coolest dairy in the world, as you’ll most likely come across a goat standing on a surf board at some point during your visit.
+This one could be considered a tourist trap, if it didn’t make such damn good cheese.
+The Surfing Goat Dairy in Upcountry Maui is known for exactly what its name promises: you’ll likely come across a goat standing on a surfboard at some point during the visit.

-But it’s far from a side show – the cheese will definitely take center stage on the tour.
-Great for families, you’ll get a glimpse of the farm and the process of making goat cheese, then get to sample a variety of styles, from feta and French to tropical flavors, like mango and lilikoi.
+But it’s far from a side show: the cheese takes center stage on the tour.
+The tour includes a walk through the farm, and you’ll get a glimpse of the farm and the process of making goat cheese, then get to sample a variety of styles, from feta and French to tropical flavors, like mango and lilikoi.
 And, of course, there will be goats.

 Taste vodka made from pineapples and ocean water